 Home Funerals and Green Burials

-Death Doula LA works with people facing end of life with making decisions about funerals and burials.
-Two options available to people at end of life are a home funeral and a green burial, according to Jill.
+Death Doula LA works with people facing the end of life with making decisions about funerals and burials.
+Two options available to people at the end of life are a home funeral and a green burial, according to Jill.
 A person an end of life, or his or her family, can select to pursue one or both options.

 A home funeral is fairly self-explanatory.
 This is a memorial service that takes place in the home of the person who has died.
 Oftentimes this is done with a day of a person’s passing to allow for the elimination of the embalming process.
 A home funeral gives the deceased individual’s loved ones the ability to control how the body is handled and prepared for its final repose.